Lake Lucerne, Switzerland

 Get closer to the crevasses of a glacier on the "Ice Flyer" chairlift.

-Go sledding down the side of the mountain for a thrilling way to experience the Swiss Alps.
+Go snow tubing down the side of the mountain for a thrilling way to experience the Swiss Alps.

 Hike up one of the trails to see the mountain and its environs up close, enjoying the amazing views along the way.